EU targets 1 trillion euro GDP gain "in the cloud"

 But cost-cutting in less well-off countries offers vendors some hope.

-Greece, whose debt-ridden economy is under an EU/IMF rescue program, shows a bigger cloud appetite than its biggest European creditor, Germany.
+Greece, whose debt-ridden economy is under an EU/IMF rescue programme, shows a bigger cloud appetite than its biggest European creditor, Germany.

 "Maybe it's just that their hardware is coming up for renewal," Robert Jenkins, co-founder of Zurich-based hosting firm CloudSigma, said.